zacharyboelter/movie-recommendation-app/README.md

-# Movie Recommendation App
+# Movie Recommendation App - Version 1.0

 Welcome to the Movie Recommendation App!
-This app allows users to search for movies, add them to personalized lists, rate them, write reviews, and explore related movies.
-It's a comprehensive platform designed to enhance your movie-watching experience.
+This app allows users to search for movies and explore their details.

 ## Features

-### Movie Lists
+### Movie Search

-- Add movies to your "To Watch" list.
-- Mark movies as "Previously Seen" and move them to that list.

-### Filter and Sorting

-- Filter movies in your lists by genre, year, director, and actors.
-- Sort movies by criteria such as rating, release date, and title.
+- Search for movies by title.

-### Rating and Reviews

-- Rate movies using a 5-star system and save the rating.
-- Write and save reviews for movies.

-### User Accounts

-- Create an account with a username and password.
-- Log in to access personalized lists, ratings, and reviews.

-### Related Movies and Trailers

-- View related movies at the bottom of a movie's details page.
+- View detailed information about a selected movie.
-- Watch trailers for movies on their details page.

-### Streaming Availability

-- See which streaming platforms a movie is available on.
-(Streaming Availability By Movie of the Night API)

 ## Getting Started